bpicolo/realms/_posts/2016-11-17-login-for-networked-games.markdown

 [Command]
 public void CmdLootItem(int itemInstanceID) {
     // We can find the user trying to pickup an item without him making any
     // claims about who he is.
-This is trusltess. var user = gameServerManager.UserForConnection(connectionToClient);
+This is trustless. var user = gameServerManager.UserForConnection(connectionToClient);
     if (!CanPickupItem(user, itemInstanceId)) {
         Debug.Log("A player tried to pick up an item he isn't allowed to pickup, oh no!")